EMERGING MARKETS-Latam stocks drop on Greece, profit-taking

 Shares of state-controlled Banco do Brasil SA

-rose 1.77 percent after the bank said on Monday that it will
+rose 3.4 percent after the bank said on Monday that it will sell

 "It's a positive thing as the insurance sector is expanding